Graduate Acting Program

 PLEASE NOTE: The next eligible entrance date is Fall 2015, and applications can be submitted beginning in September 2014.

 A complete application should include an application letter, a statement of goals, three letters of recommendation , a resume, and a copy of undergraduate transcripts.
 To be considered, please submit a complete application no later than January 15, 2015.
 Once the department has reviewed the application, we will contact qualified applicants about an audition/interview appointment.

-If you have any questions about the program, please feel free to contact the Interim Head of Graduate Acting, Melanie Julian (email@example.com).
+If you have any questions about the program, please feel free to contact the Head of Graduate Acting, Lynne Innerst (firstname.lastname@example.org).

-If you have questions about the admission process, please contact Paury Flowers (TheaterMFA@temple.edu).
+To request more information or submit questions about the admissions process, please contact Paury Flowers (TheaterMFA@temple.edu).